kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

-# [Katalon Studio] Parallel mode of Test Suite Collection can hurt
+# [Katalon Studio] Parallel mode of Test Suite Collection --- is it faster than Sequential mode

 Katalon Studio provides a feature [Parallel execution of Test Suite Collection](https://docs.katalon.com/docs/katalon-studio/execute-tests/execute-test-suite-collections-in-katalon-studio#parallel-mode).
 Does it make your test project run faster than the sequential mode?